mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 ### 3. Making a new title

 Titles are prefixed by `#`.
 For example, the title of this point is `### 3.
 Making a new title`.
 The number of `#` determines the hierarchy of the titles.
 The more `#` the smaller and more nested the title becomes.
 For example, the title of this section is `## Syntax and commands used in CAPLEX` which creates a larger text.
 Titles can be [linked](#3-making-a-new-title)(1) by using the syntax `#3-making-a-new-title`, i.e. only using the alphanumeric symbols in the title and replacing spaces with dashes (alternatively use an anchor).
 If you are using VSCode, you can write `[link](#)` and right after writing `#` you should see a list of options for available links within the document.
 You can scroll through them using arrow keys and hitting `tab` will write down your selection.
-To use the same trick but link to a different webpage, write `[link](quantities.md#)` and the same list should be available for the chosen webpage.
+To use the same trick but link to a different webpage, write `[link](quantities.md#)` and the same list should be available for the chosen file.
 { .annotate }

 1.  `[linked](#3-making-a-new-title)`